 When the threat actors launch Babuk Locker, they can employ "a command-line argument to control how the ransomware should encrypt network shares and whether they should be encrypted before the local file system," notes Abrams in BleepingComputer.
 Babuk, following an assigned list, can close or terminate a wide variety of Windows support services (e.g., system-monitoring services) and running processes (e.g., Office apps, mail servers, and web browsers) before encryption.
 Snuffing out these services and processes is something necessary for successful encryption by the malware.
 Additionally, Babuk tries to remove shadow copies (i.e., backup copies or snapshots of files or volumes) before and after the encryption.

 As Abrams also points out, "When encrypting files, Babuk Locker [uses] a hardcoded extension and [appends] it to each encrypted file."
 The specific extension currently used is ".__NIST_K571__".
 So, for example, if you have a file with the name "summary_2020.docx", it is transformed into "summary_2020.docx.__NIST_K571__".
-Also, a ransom note named How To Restore Your Files.txt (see Figure 2) appears in the folders containing encrypted files.
+Also, a ransom note named How To Restore Your Files.txt (see the image below) appears in the folders containing encrypted files.
 It shows general information about the attack and instructions to follow for recovering data, including a link to a Tor page (remember the .onion domains we talked about a few weeks ago) to establish negotiation.